juancarlucci/energy-grid/README.md

 # Energy Grid Dashboard

 Welcome to the **Energy Grid Dashboard**, a React-based web application that simulates real-time monitoring of an energy grid using GraphQL queries and subscriptions.
-Built with Apollo Client, this project fetches mock static data from GraphQLZero and delivers live voltage updates via a local WebSocket server—perfect for demonstrating modern front-end development skills in a professional yet approachable way.
+Built with Apollo Client, this project fetches mock static data from GraphQLZero and delivers live voltage updates via a local WebSocket server.

 ## Overview